ropensci/roweb3/content/blog/2021-03-15-ropensci-news/index.md

 Our R-universe project now has its own page on our website! :rocket:

 Regarding another exciting project of ours...
-We've run the first comm call of our series on [statistical software review project](/stat-software-review/)! [rOpenSci Statistical Software Testing and Peer Review](https://ropensci.org/commcalls/feb2021-statsreview/) took place on March the 2d, blabla, resources up, recording up, blabla.
+We've run the first comm call of our series on [statistical software review project](/stat-software-review/)! [rOpenSci Statistical Software Testing and Peer Review](/commcalls/feb2021-statsreview/) took place on March the 2d.
+The video recording (including closed captions) and resources have bee posted.

 Find out more [events](/events).